brucedkyle/architectures/docs/sustainability/timeliness.md

 # Inventory Optimisation - Timeliness

 To demonstrate the importance of inventory optimisation for any business, this document will focus on main use cases of products that expire or have a known _shelf life_.

+- _Shelf life_ defines a set of actions to be taken with products that expire on specific dates and must be removed from use or sale.
+For example, food can expire and need to be removed from shelves.
+- _Timeliness_ defines a set of actions that can be taken when products expire, but that may be still have some benefit.
+For example, seasonality of clothing can be warehoused until the following year.

+In both cases, you will also want to plan and to take proactive steps in anticipation of product expirations.

 For a comprehensive inventory solution overview, see [Inventory Optimisation](inventory.md).

 ## Business case